Des micro-mares pour la biodiversité au jardin

 F. Mattier

-As we know, our gardens, whether small or large, benefit from promoting greater biodiversity.
+It is known that our gardens, whether small or large, benefit from encouraging greater biodiversity.

-Each additional species adds complexity to your small ecosystem and stabilizes it.
+Each additional species adds complexity to your little ecosystem and stabilizes it.

-A species that is too solitary can proliferate (aphids, slugs, crane flies, etc.), but the presence of its predators or other competing species keeps it in check.
+A species alone can multiply unchecked (aphids, slugs, crane flies, etc.), but the presence of its predators or other competing species keeps it in check.
 The more complex a system is, the more stable it is.
-And the harder it is for a single species, whether animal or plant, to occupy all the space!
+And the harder it is for a single species, animal or plant, to take over the entire space!

-For years, permaculture has emphasized one principle: there is not really a habitat rich in diversity, because it is the "interfaces" between habitats where species are most numerous: the edge of a forest, the bank of a pond, the surface of the water, the foot of a hedge… It is the borders between two habitats that should be maximized.
+For years, permaculture has emphasized one principle: there is no truly rich environment in diversity, because it is the "interfaces" between environments where species are most numerous: the edge of a forest, the bank of a pond, the water surface, the base of a hedge… It is the borders between two environments that must be multiplied as much as possible.

-And what is missing in our gardens is precisely the boundary between water and land, or water and air.
+And what is missing in our gardens is precisely the border between water and earth, or water and air.

-Even in a very small garden or vegetable patch, the presence of a tiny water point is enough to explode the number of species present.
+Even in a very small garden or vegetable patch, the presence of a tiny water spot is enough to greatly increase the number of species present.

 A micro-pond attracts toads and frogs, even newts.
-The toads roam the garden at night in search of slugs and insects.
+Toads roam the vegetable patch at night in search of slugs and insects.

-The birds will come to drink and you will thus do them a great service.
-They will thank you by nibbling on the caterpillars on your cabbages!
+Birds will come to drink, and you will do them a great service.
+They will thank you by nibbling the caterpillars on your cabbages!

-Aquatic plants bloom abundantly, like water mint or the purple loosestrife, and attract bees and bumblebees of all species, which will go pollinate your zucchinis or your fruit trees!
+Aquatic plants bloom abundantly, such as water mint or purple loosestrife, and attract bees and bumblebees of all kinds, which will pollinate your courgettes or fruit trees!

-To prevent the water from "stagnating" (eutrophication), you will introduce some oxygenating plants (Ceratophyll, Najas or Myriophyll) and add some daphnia and ostracods to populate the environment, and especially some water lice that will eat the fallen leaves.
+To prevent the water from "stagnating" (eutrophication), you will introduce some oxygenating plants (hornwort, naiad or myriophyllum) and add some daphnia and ostracods to populate the environment, and especially water lice that will eat fallen leaves.

-And why not floating plants, like Azolla or water lentils?
-If they proliferate too much, you can remove a few handfuls to place at the base of your vegetables!
+And why not floating plants, like Azolla or duckweed?
+If they multiply too much, you can remove a few handfuls to place at the base of your vegetables!

-This water point, even tiny, will attract all kinds of dragonflies that will lay their eggs there, and whose larvae will eliminate mosquito larvae.
+This water spot, even tiny, will attract all kinds of dragonflies that will lay eggs there, and whose larvae will eliminate mosquito larvae.

-The adults will capture flies and various flying insects.
-And observing them will delight you!
+The adults will catch flies and various flying insects.
+Watching them will delight you!

-A simple plastic bin, or even a large bucket, buried in the heart of the vegetable garden or the garden, is more than enough.
+A simple plastic bin, or even a large bucket, buried in the heart of the vegetable patch or garden is more than enough.

-You can use the Zollabox Démarrage to bring it to life, then install the plants you like, submerged or emerged.
+You can use the Zollabox Starter to bring it to life, then install the plants you like, submerged or emerged.

-Just make sure to keep the water level up during the heatwave, and consider placing a branch or a small board in it to prevent a hedgehog or a daring bird from drowning, unable to get out of the water on its own.
+Just be sure to maintain the water level during heatwaves, and consider placing a branch or small board in it to prevent a hedgehog or a bold bird from drowning, unable to get out of the water on its own.

 Back to blog